sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 );
 ```

 The `title` and `subtitle` options give the chart its overall title and subtitle, while the `title` properties within the `xaxis` and `yaxis` options name the labels for those axes.
-In addition to adding labels, we've told flotr2 to drop the unnecessary decimal point from the x- and y-axis values.
-We did that with the `tickDecimals` property in lines 9 and 11.
-The chart in figure NEXTFIGURENUMBER is now looking much better.
+In addition to adding labels, we've told flotr2 to drop the unnecessary decimal point from the x- and y-axis values by changing the `tickDecimals` property in lines 9 and 11.
+The chart in figure NEXTFIGURENUMBER looks much better.

 <figure>
 <div id='scatter-chart3' style='width:600px;height:400px;'></div>
 <figcaption>Labels and titles clarify the chart's content.</figcaption>
 </figure>

-### Step 6: Clarify the X Axis
+### Step 6: Clarify the X-Axis

-Although our chart has definitely improved since the first attempt, there is still one nagging problem with the data presentation.
+Although our chart has definitely improved since our first attempt, there is still one nagging problem with the data presentation.
 The x-axis represents a percentage, but the labels for that axis show whole numbers.
 That discrepancy might cause our users some initial confusion, so lets get rid of it.
-Flotr2 gives us the option to format the axis labels however we want.
+Flotr2 allows us to format the axis labels however we want.
 In this example, we simply wish to add a percentage symbol to the value.
 That's easy enough:

 ``` {.javascript .numberLines .line-11}
 Flotr.draw(